finom/vovk/README.md

 It looks better (even though it still looks wrong) but the code inside these files make you write too many `if` conditions and will definitely make your code less readable.
 To make this documentation shorter, let me rely on your imagination.

-### A potential solution: NextJS for front-end and NestJS for back-end
+### A Potential Solution: Pairing Next.js with NestJS

-Last few years I solved the problem above by combining NextJS and NestJS framework in one project.
-NextJS was used as a front-end framework and NestJS was used as back-end framework.
+Last few years I solved the problem above by combining Next.js and NestJS framework in one project.
+Next.js was used as a front-end framework and NestJS was used as back-end framework.
 Unfortunately this solution requires to spend resources on additional code and deployment management:

 - Should it be a monorepo or 2 different repositories?
   - Monorepo is harder to manage and deploy.
-  - Two repos are harder to synchromise (if deployed back-end code and front-end code compatible to each other at this moment of time?).
+  - Two repos are harder to synchronize (if deployed back-end code and front-end code compatible to each other at this moment of time?).
 - Both applications require to be run on their own port and we need to deploy them to 2 different servers.

 It would be nice if we could: